Crunch (video games): Perceptions

 According to a study done by Take This in 2019, 53% of game developers say that crunch time is an expected part of their employment.
 Part of this can be attributed to workers already having been exposed to crunch from previous experiences.
 The crunch culture has normalized crunch time to the point that Dan Houser, co-founder of Rockstar Games, willingly stated that employees worked 100-hour weeks to finish Red Dead Redemption 2.
 The statement was met with criticism for harsh working conditions from the public.

 The gaming community itself can also encourage crunch, sometimes inadvertently, through the hype that is created when a new game or sequel is announced.
 Alexey Izotov argues that some game-makers promote this culture of hype by overpromising on features they can't deliver, as well as poor communication with gaming audiences in general.
 The higher the expectations are set for a game, the harder it becomes for developers to meet those expectations within certain timelines, and the harder they push themselves to do so.
 This can be pushed to extremes with some fans sending death threats to Cyberpunk 2077 developers over a delayed release date.

 For developers themselves, many undergo self-imposed crunch even in scenarios where it is not forced or required.
 This can stem from a lot of things.
 Perfectionism or a desire to finish what they started is a big driver for self imposed crunch.
 Camaraderie can also motivate developers to work extra hours as they notice fellow co-workers also staying late.
 Crunch culture also plays a big part here as some developers bring up examples of past successes that occurred with crunch and attempt to replicate that.

 Crunch has been described as a "necessary evil" by the management that encourages it.
-In an 2017 article from the New York Times, co-founder and CEO of CD Projeckt RED Marcin Iwiński is cited describing video game development as "hard-core work" and explaining how keeping up with deadlines is difficult due to the time it takes to complete basic tasks.
+In a 2017 article from The New York Times, co-founder and CEO of CD Projekt RED Marcin Iwiński is cited describing video game development as "hard-core work" and explaining how keeping up with deadlines is difficult due to the time it takes to complete basic tasks.